Adam's family tree, Long ages, Nephilim.

 Another thing of interest is verse 1a this is the written account of Adam's line.

 It used to be thought that much of Genesis was passed on by word of mouth but archaeological discoveries show that writing (cuneiform on clay tablets) has been around at least since the flood!
-It is generally accepted that Moses produced the book of Genesis but it seems he drew upon ‘family histories’ that had been passed down to him.
+It is also interesting that the word translated 'written' often means 'tablet' or 'scroll'.

-The clay tablets may also have had a brief summary, and perhaps the name of the author, or owner.
-As Moses compiled the book of Genesis he may well have added these at the end - ‘this is the account of . . . .’
-These are sometimes visible in Genesis 2:4, 5:1, 6:9, 10:1, 11:10, 11:27, 25:12, 25:19, 36:1, 36:9, 37:2
+The clay tablets Moses used would often have had a brief summary, and the name of the author, or owner.
+As Moses compiled the book of Genesis he may well have added these at the end of each tablet — ‘this is the account of . . . .’
+These are visible in Genesis 2:4, 5:1, 6:9, 10:1, 11:10, 11:27, 25:12, 25:19, 36:1, 36:9, 37:2

 1 When men began to increase in number on the earth and daughters were born to them, 2 the sons of God saw that the daughters of men were beautiful, and they married any of them they chose.